Tchoup7790/Tchoup7790/README.md

 Hey there 👋,

-* 👨‍🎓 I am currently in a Bachelor’s Design of application developer at DOranco in Nantes 🇫🇷.
+* 👨‍🎓 I am currently in a Bachelor’s Design of application developer at Doranco in Nantes 🇫🇷.

 * 💻 I'm a Full-Stack developer with an interest in front and back-end technologies.
 Check out my portfolio [here](https://tchoup7790.github.io) !